joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-12-17-christmas-gift-game.md

 ![](/img/2022-12-17-christmas-game-theory-comparison.png){:width="450 px" class="image-centered"}

-Empirically, the expected waiting time is basically a linear function in $n.$ This is because the summation grows sublinearly in $n$ (practically $\approx O(1)$), so the waiting time is dominated by the bare number of guests.
+Empirically, the expected waiting time is basically a linear function in $n.$ This is because the summation term grows sublinearly in $n$ (practically $\approx O(1)$), so the waiting time is dominated by the bare number of guests.

 <br>